CS126SP20/final-project-ckesan2/PROPOSAL.md

   - Write functionality for Background Music
   - Write functionality for keeping score and displaying that at the end of the game

-If I end up finishing earlier than expected, I can have the player keep playing if they reach a certain score.
-I can also add items to the game.
+If I end up finishing earlier than expected, I can add items to the game to act as powerups or poison.

 ---